ElaXan/GCAndroid/README.md

 ## Edit Mongodb Database

-Note : All commands are executed inside Termux

 To edit mongodb database, use [this app](https://play.google.com/store/apps/details?id=com.mongolime.app)\
 If you don't have money to buy for the app, you can search for other apk or search for crack App that exist in Internet...

-To edit mongodb database, make sure the service has started.
+make sure the service has started.
 To start mongodb, run this command

 ```bash